 v.
 Useful Life of the Facility (Ind.
-Code §§ 8-1-8.4-6(b)(1)(E) and 8-1-8.4-7(b)(3)).
+Code §§ 8-1-8.4-6(b)(1)(E) and 8- 1-8.4-7(b)(3)).
 Mr. Games testified that the investments in the Culley 3 Compliance Projects will allow for the continued operation of Vectren South's most efficient coal fired unit.
 Ms. Retherford described the environmental regulations requiring the Culley 3 Compliance Projects in order for Culley Unit 3 to continue operating.
 Ms. Retherford explained how closure of the Culley West pond will extend the useful life of Culley 3, because closure of the Culley West pond is necessary to provide a suitable location to construct a new pond that can continue to take non-CCR process water discharged from Culley Unit 3 and plant stormwater (i.e. surface water) which flows into the West Pond.
 Without this new lined process and stormwater pond, continued operation consistent with applicable regulations would be impossible after the Culley East pond commences closure.

-No party disputes that issuance of a CPCN for the Culley 3 Compliance Projects will extend the useful life of Vectren South's Culley 3 unit or that Culley 3 would be required to retire in the near future if the Culley 3 Compliance Projects are not completed.
+No party disputes that construction of the Culley 3 Compliance Projects will extend the useful life of Vectren South's Culley 3 unit or that Culley 3 would be required to retire in the near future if the Culley 3 Compliance Projects are not completed.
+However, the Industrial Group challenged the need to recover the costs for the Culley 3 projects via a tracking mechanism.
+We will discuss this issue below.